VP & Senior Counsel

 Before joining Becket, Eric worked at Baker Botts LLP in Houston, where he worked in international project finance.
 He also served as a law clerk to United States District Court Judge Lee Rosenthal in Houston, Texas.

 Eric graduated from Haverford College with a degree in Comparative Literature, is a member of Fitzwilliam College, University of Cambridge, and is a graduate of Harvard Law School.
 Eric was a 2012-2013 Wasserstein Public Interest Fellow at Harvard Law School.
-He is currently a Visiting Professor and the inaugural Executive Director of The Hugh and Hazel Darling Foundation Religious Liberty Clinic at Pepperdine University’s Caruso School of Law in Malibu.
+He is currently a Visiting Professor and the inaugural Executive Director of The Hugh and Hazel Darling Foundation Religious Liberty Clinic at Pepperdine University Caruso School of Law in Malibu.
 Eric is admitted in Texas, DC, California, and Ireland.